Auto Dealer Mail Playbook 2026

 Use Conquest Lists With Discipline

 Conquest works when the list is narrow, the offer is specific, and follow-up starts before the first piece lands.
 Dealers who buy wide because the CPM looks cheap usually produce weak traffic and worse desk conversations.
-A tighter conquest list costs more per name and gives the BDC something usable.
+Build conquest around three filters: geography based on a realistic drive radius, vehicle ownership fit based on what you need to sell or acquire, and one clear store objective such as truck acquisition, lease conquest, or event traffic.

-Build conquest around three filters: geography based on a realistic drive radius, vehicle ownership fit based on what you need to sell or acquire, and a single store objective such as truck acquisition, lease conquest, or event traffic.
 That same audience should feed into email, Facebook custom audiences, and BDC call plans.
 One message in multiple places beats random touches from separate departments every single week.

 The Offer Has to Be a Reason to Act, Not a Reason to Notice